winterdharma/DharmaPearls/01_agama/dirgha/DA_1.md

 “He answered, ‘That is a sick man.’

 103\.
-“The prince asked, What is “sickness”?’
+“The prince asked, ‘What is “sickness”?’
 {:#p103}

 “He answered, ‘Sickness is being attacked by one of myriad diseases.
 When a person is still alive and hasn’t died yet, they are called sick.’